 Forgiving others first can also help to facilitate a feeling of forgiveness so that they let go of all their anger towards others and themselves as a result.
 When people have high expectations of themselves it can also be harder to forgive mistakes they make or their failure to live up to their own impossible standards.

 Forgiveness is most importantly a step that addicts must take to achieve recovery but it can be beneficial in other ways as well.
 Being able to forgive people easily can reduce stress and illnesses related to stress.
 It can improve mental health and make people less likely to suffer from issues of depression or anxiety.
 Forgiveness can also lead to improved relationships with others because it allows you to be more open and accepting of people around you.
-Being able to forgive can help people develop emotional sobriety that will lend itself to continuing their physical sobriety.
+Being able to forgive can help people develop emotional sobriety that will lend themselves to continuing their physical sobriety.